Regaining Momentum: An Agenda for SUNY Oneonta

 May 2022 – December 2023

 Strategic plans form the foundation of a common agenda for institutions of higher education and are critical to sustained success, however SUNY Oneonta does not currently have a strategic plan.
-In place of engaging in a comprehensive strategic planning process, and with recognition that the new administration would still benefit from structured institutional guidance, the Office of the President offered a series of community-wide dialogue sessions designed to provide all college community members the chance to identify, discuss, and take note of challenges as well as strategic opportunities currently facing the college.
-A broad swatch of the college community participated in the dialogues, and the time and effort exhibited by the participants is commendable.
+In place of engaging in a comprehensive strategic planning process, and with recognition that the new administration would still benefit from structured institutional guidance, the Office of the President offered a series of community-wide dialogue sessions designed to provide all university community members the chance to identify, discuss, and take note of challenges as well as strategic opportunities currently facing the university.
+A broad swatch of the university community participated in the dialogues, and the time and effort exhibited by the participants is commendable.
 The thoughts and ideas that emerged from the sessions form the foundation of this agenda.

 Fifteen dialogue sessions where students, faculty, and staff contributed to conversations about the challenges facing the college and the opportunities available to it were hosted at the beginning of the Spring 2022 semester.
 The dialogues revealed a series of challenges and opportunities facing the college and provided context that serves as the catalyst for this agenda.

 - The increasing pressure on enrollment caused by the decline of high school graduates, demographic changes, the shifting expectations of a digitally-oriented generation and high school graduates with pandemic-related educational disruptions.